Ivshti/retrieve-keyframes/README.md

 ./cli.js http://ia902508.us.archive.org/17/items/CartoonClassics/Krazy_Kat_-_Keeping_Up_With_Krazy.mp4
 ```

+NOTE: You can also use the cli with WebM files.

 ## Comparison with ffprobe

 A script is included - `keyframes.sh` - to compare results to ffprobe.
 All the results match so far, with the exception that ffmpeg likes to pick either `dts` or `pts` and consider that value as both `pts` and `dts`.